History of science and technology in Africa: The Sahel

-With the arrival of Islam, came the Arabic alphabet in the Sahel.
+With the arrival of Islam came the Arabic alphabet in the Sahel.
 Arabic writing is widespread in the Sahel.
 The Arabic script was also used to write native African languages.
 The script used in this capacity is often called Ajami.
 The languages that have been or are written in Ajami include Hausa, Mandinka, Fulani, Wolofal, Tamazight, Nubian, Yoruba, Songhai, and Kanuri.

 West Africa

 N'Ko script developed by Solomana Kante in 1949 as a writing system for the Mande languages of West Africa.
 It is used in Guinea, Côte d'Ivoire, Mali, and neighboring countries by a number of speakers of Manding languages.

 Nsibidi is ideographic set of symbols developed by the Ekoi people of Southeastern coastal Nigeria for communication.
 A complex implementation of Nsibidi is only known to initiates of Ekpe secret society.

-Adinkra is a set of symbols developed by the Akan (Ghana and Cote d'Ivoire), used to represent concepts and aphorisms.
+Adinkra is a set of symbols developed by the Akan people (Ghana and Côte d'Ivoire), used to represent concepts and aphorisms.

 The Vai syllabary is a syllabic writing system devised for the Vai language by Mɔmɔlu Duwalu Bukɛlɛ in Liberia during the 1830s.

 Adamorobe Sign Language is an indigenous sign language developed in the Adamorobe Akan village in Eastern Ghana.
 The village has a high incident of genetic deafness.

-Usman dan Fodio accomplished a great feat in raising the literacy rate of the people of the sokoto caliphate in only a few decades.
+Usman dan Fodio accomplished a great feat in raising the literacy rate of the people of the Sokoto Caliphate in only a few decades.
 Multiple independent historical surveys have estimated the male literacy rate to have stayed at about 96-97% and the female literacy rate remained between 93%-95% by the death of the Shehu.
-The female literacy rate of sokoto in 1812 was higher than women in the United Kingdom and the United States.
-The British traveler Col. Runciman reported in awe that the people of Sokoto "were literate not to a man, but to a woman."
+The female literacy rate of Sokoto in 1812 was higher than women in the United Kingdom and the United States.
+The British traveler Col. Runciman reported in awe that the people of Sokoto "were literate not to a man, but to a woman".